amosbatto/native-dics/README.md

 ## GoldenDict desktop application

 To use these dictionaries in GoldenDict on a PC, download the directories of the dictionaries that you want to use and copy those directories to any location on your local computer.
 Then, open GoldenDict and go to **Edit > Dictionaries** in the menu.
-In the "Dictionaries" dialog box that opens, go to the "Sources" tab and then the "Files" tab.
-Then, click on "Add" to add a new path.
+In the "**Dictionaries**" dialog box that opens, go to the "**Sources**" tab and then the "**Files**" tab.
+Then, click on "**Add**" to add a new path.
 Then enter the path where you stored the directories of the dictionaries.
-Also remember to mark the "Recursive" option for that path.
-Then click on the "Rescan Now" button so the dictionaries will immediately be added to GoldenDict or restart GoldenDict so it will scan for the new dictionaries.
+Also remember to mark the "**Recursive**" option for that path.
+Then click on the "**Rescan Now**" button so the dictionaries will immediately be added to GoldenDict or restart GoldenDict so it will scan for the new dictionaries.

 ## StarDict desktop application